Fact sheet: Confined Aquatic Disposal and Engineered Containment Facilities—Sediments

 Applications

-• Removal of a portion of the contaminated sediment may cause undue harm to the water body, favouring confinement in situ.
+• Removal of a portion of the contaminated sediments may cause undue harm to the waterbody, favouring in situ confinement.

-• Human activities would benefit from the increased useable space created through the closure and capping of the ECF.
+• Human activities would benefit from the increased usable space created through the closure and capping of the ECF.
+However, institutional control mechanisms (such as navigation restrictions) may be necessary to prevent damage to the cap from human activities.

-Monitoring of the CAD cell or ECF post-construction is also extensive, requiring regular testing of cell thickness and contaminant concentrations.
-Transportation of necessary equipment and manpower to conduct site monitoring will be logistically challenging and costly.
+• Monitoring of the CAD or ECF cell after the construction phase is also extensive, requiring regular testing of cell thickness and contaminant concentrations.
+Transporting the equipment and workers needed to monitor the site is costly and presents logistical difficulties.

 Treatment type